 See my example below.
 I started typing “food photography” and Pinterest showed me a bunch of popular topics to consider such as food photography styling or food photography ideas.

-And, if you want to dive deeper into learning about keywords for Pinterest, there’s a really great class offered by SkillShare that is super helpful.
+If you want to dive deeper into learning about keywords for Pinterest, there’s a really great class offered by SkillShare that is super helpful.

 LEARN MORE ABOUT: PINTEREST SEO STRATEGY